 Whether or not to allow calculators on exams (and what kind) is up to the instructors.
-In multi-section classes the decision is by majority vote.
+In multi-section classes the decision is made by the course czar, if there is one, or by majority vote.

 Out-of-Class Review Sessions